ToyBattles/tb-rules/csd_tournament_layout.md

 - Each matchup = **2 matches**
 - 🧮 Winner = team with **highest total round points** across both matches

+### In case of a Tie:
+- Winner = Team with most total kills (sum of the two matches)
+- If tie again, winner = Team that has the player with most total kills (sum of two matches)

 ---

 ## 📝 Registration Format